xzel23/utility/README.md

 - Non-code changes
     - The Project has been migrated from OSS-RH to Maven Central Portal.
     - Deployments are done through GitHub actions using JReleaser.
+    - Javadoc is automatically published to GitHub Pages after each succesfull CI build.
     - Successful CI builds are now published as snapshots to the Maven snapshots repository.
     - A new artefact `utility-bom` has been introduced that specifies the version for all modules.
     - Run tasks have been added for the sample applications.